 Center for Farmworkers Families, Watsonville

-The Extraction Conference is sponsored generously by the Center for Creative Ecologies, the Institute of the Arts and Sciences, UC Santa Cruz Arts Division, the Center for Documentary Arts and Research, the UC Santa Cruz Arts Research Institute, Colleges Nine and Ten, and the UCSC American Indian Resource Center.
+The Extraction Conference is sponsored generously by the Arts Division, the Center for Creative Ecologies, the Institute of the Arts and Sciences, UC Santa Cruz Arts Division, the Center for Documentary Arts and Research, the UC Santa Cruz Arts Research Institute, Colleges Nine and Ten, and the UCSC American Indian Resource Center.